jojozhuang/jojozhuang.github.io/_posts/2016-09-25-create-tomcat-image-with-docker-file.md

 * Set environment variable JPDA_ADDRESS to 8000.
 * Start tomcat via command 'catalina.sh jpda run'.

-We will use Dockerfile to create a image which containers some of the configuration mentioned above.
-And use a shorter 'docker run' command later to have a same tomcat container.
+We will use Dockerfile to create a tomcat image which containers some of the configuration mentioned above.
+And use a shorter 'docker run' command later to create a tomcat container with same functionalities.

-Before moving forward, make sure you've already setup a volume folder ~/Documents/gstomcat in local machine.
-And all necessary jsp files and classes are located there.
+Before moving forward, make sure you've already setup folder ~/Documents/gstomcat in local machine, which will be volumed to tomcat container later.
+And all necessary jsp files and classes are put into this folder.
 ![MIME Type](/public/pics/2016-09-25/foldermapping.png)
 ### 2.1 Create Docker File
-The name must be Dockerfile.
+Create docker file in any directory of your local machine.
+The name of the docker file must be Dockerfile.
 ```sh
 $ cd ~/Johnny
 $ mkdir Docker
 $ cd Docker
 $ vim Dockerfile
 ```
-### 2.2 Define Image Creation Steps
 Edit Dockerfile, fill with following content.
 ```sh
 #Create Tomcat Image for Game Store Application